beginner-corp/lambda/readme.md

 #### :heavy_exclamation_mark: regarding errors :x::interrobang:

-Good error handling makes your programs far easier to maintain.
-(This is a good guide.)[https://www.joyent.com/developers/node/design/errors].
-When using `@smallwins/lambda` always use `Error` type as the first parameter to callback:
+Good error handling makes programs easier to maintain.
+[This is a great guide digging in more.](https://www.joyent.com/developers/node/design/errors).
+When using `@smallwins/lambda` always use `Error` type as the first parameter to the callback:

 ```javascript
 function fails(event, callback) {